Long-eared owl: Distribution and habitat

-The long-eared owl has an extremely large distributional range.
-In Eurasia, they are distributed from the Iberian Peninsula and the British Isles (including almost the entirety of Ireland), in both of which they are found somewhat spottily but quite broadly, especially for an owl.
+The long-eared owl has an extremely large range.
+In Eurasia, they are distributed from the Iberian Peninsula and the British Isles.
 From western France east through the remainder of Europe they are found nearly everywhere.
-Though still usually quite common in these areas, there are small spots where they do not usually occur in Italy, Austria and Southeastern Europe.
-In Scandinavia they are found only as a breeding species in about the southern two-thirds of Norway, Sweden and Finland while they usual persist year around in haunts in the southern tips of Norway and Sweden, respectively, as well as in all of Denmark.
+In Scandinavia they are found only as a breeding species in about the southern two-thirds of Norway, Sweden and Finland while they persist year round in the southern tips of Norway and Sweden, respectively, as well as in all of Denmark.
 In coastal Norway they are found at their worldwide northern limit as breeding bird, with long-eared owls nesting as far north as in the Subarctic zone of Troms.
 In latitudinal range, they are found as far south the Azores, the Canary Islands while their limited breeding range in north Africa is from Morocco to Tunisia, as well as seemingly in northernmost Algeria.
-Out of Europe, they are found very spottily as breeders in Turkey, northernmost Syria, Israel and Lebanon.
-They are quite broadly distributed within Russia, breeding in about the southern two-thirds of the country (north as far as roughly Chernyshevsky and Yakutsk) and often occurring year around in about the southern third of it (north to about the cities of Perm, Tyumen and Tomsk) and east to Siberia, ranging far as Sakhalin.
+Out of Europe, they are found spottily as breeders in Turkey, northernmost Syria, Israel and Lebanon.
+They are broadly distributed within Russia, breeding in the southern two-thirds of the country (north as far as Chernyshevsky and Yakutsk) and occurring year around in about the southern third of it (north to the cities of Perm, Tyumen and Tomsk) and east to Siberia, ranging far as Sakhalin.
 Their range is continuous from Russia into most of Kazakhstan, Georgia, Kyrgyzstan, about half of Uzbekistan and infrequently into northern Afghanistan and Turkmenistan.
-In the east, they range through most of Mongolia (absent from the southwest) and the western and eastern parts of northern China, with seasonally uncertain status in the Koreas.
+In the east, they range through of Mongolia (absent from the southwest) and the western and eastern parts of northern China, with seasonally uncertain status in the Koreas.
 Long-eared owls are found throughout the islands of Japan but mainly winter only in points south of Osaka.
-The long-eared owl occurs apparently only in winter in small spots of southern France, southern Greece, northwestern Egypt, northern Iran, southern Turkmenistan, broadly in much of Afghanistan, Pakistan and northern India (such as the Kutch, Punjab, Kashmir), as well as to the east in Bhutan, southern China, Taiwan and most of South Korea.
-Irruptive wanderings have resulted in vagrant long-eared owls in various places such as the Faroe islands, Iceland and Madeira as well as Ryukyu Islands in the east.
+The long-eared owl occurs apparently only in winter in parts of southern France, southern Greece, northwestern Egypt, northern Iran, southern Turkmenistan, broadly in much of Afghanistan, Pakistan and northern India (such as the Kutch, Punjab, Kashmir), as well as to the east in Bhutan, southern China, Taiwan and most of South Korea.
+Irruptive wanderings have resulted in vagrant long-eared owls in places such as the Faroe Islands, Iceland and Madeira as well as Ryukyu Islands in the east.